bertiewooster/bertiewooster.github.io/_posts/2025-07-16-Murcko-Scaffolds-on-RDKit-blog.md

 # Murcko Scaffolds Post on the RDKit Blog: An LLM Circle

+How I came to write a simple blog post and the effects it had.

 ## An LLM Chat Plants the Seed

-To come up with small projects to do in preparation for job interviews (contact me if you need a cheminformatics scientific software developer!), I interactively asked ChatGPT for suggestions.
+To come up with small projects to do in preparation for job interviews ([contact me](https://www.linkedin.com/in/jemonat/) if you need a cheminformatics or scientific software developer!), I interactively asked ChatGPT for suggestions.
 It suggested

 > **Cheminformatics-Flavored Algorithm Problem**
 > A classic coding challenge but wrapped in a domain-relevant context.